Why I Am Writing This

 And God saw everything that he had made, and, behold, it was very good. – Genesis 1:31

 Satan lured the pair into sin, and they were cast out of Eden, but promised a Deliverer to restore all things.
-The Millennium of the Bible is pictured by all of its champions as a restoration of God’s kingdom on earth but in very different ways.
+All of its champions picture the Millennium of the Bible as a restoration of God’s kingdom on earth, but in very different ways.

 Millennium in the apostolic era